-Daniel Hasselberg, born in 1973, is a board member since 2014 and CEO of MAG Interactive since 2013.
+Daniel Hasselberg, born in 1973, is a board member since 2014 and CEO of MAG

+Interactive since 2013.
 Daniel Hasselberg was also Chairman between the years 2010 and 2013.

-Other assignments: Daniel Hasselberg is also a member of the board of directors of MAG Games Limited, MAG United AB and Sonetel AB (publ), NMO Invest AB, Sventertainment AB and Apprope AB.
-Previous assignments: Deputy member of the board of directors of Gaming on the Tail AB.
+Other assignments: Daniel Hasselberg is also a member of the board of directors of MAG Games Limited, MAG United AB, NMO Invest AB, Sventertainment AB and Apprope AB.
+Previous assignments: Deputy member of the board of directors of